palmmc/EasyAsPermissions/README.md

 2) This is where you can add, remove, and edit existing permissions, roles, and players.
    - Next click 'Add Permission'.
 3) Here you can configure all of the different attributes of your new permission.
-   - For more information, refer to the wiki page, [COMING_SOON](../../wiki/Command-Attributes).
+   - For more information, refer to the wiki page, [Permission Attributes](../../wiki/Permission-Attributes).
    - Try creating the following permission:
      - Set the name to '`custom.command.star`'.
      - Set the default access to '`op`'.